 THC vs. CBD: When many first learn about hemp-derived CBD, they automatically compare it to THC.
-This makes sense, because of the 100+ cannabinoids that have so far been discovered in the cannabis plant, THC and CBD are the most abundant.
+This makes sense, because of the 100+ cannabinoids that have so far been discovered in the cannabis plant, THC and CBD are the most popular and abundant.

 What’s the Difference Between THC and CBD?